 One such full-fledged application: Álamos-Concha’s (2018) research on the factors that have led to the success of ‘large-scale contentious politics’ in some Middle East and North Africa (MENA) countries in the 2010-2012 period.

+Minimalist variant have their uses as a follow-up strategy for in-depth PT, in particular to explore whether similar mechanisms operate in other cases (see more in Beach and Pedersen 2019).

 The evaluation report detailing both analyses is accessible online [blinded for peer review].

-The symbol + refers to logical OR, whereas the symbol * refers to logical AND.
+It can be read as follows: relapse prevention AND goal setting combined with the sense of urgency AND support from peers and supervisors lead to training transfer effectiveness within a context of autonomy, OR identical elements, OR balanced workload OR when the training program offered is geared towards active learning.
+The + symbol refers to logical OR, whereas the * symbol refers to logical AND.
+The “logical AND” between logical OR contexts and logical AND causal conditions means that causal conditions operate within at least one context.

 QCA package version 3.8.2; SetMethods package version 2.5; R version 4.0.2